Skip to content

 The amount of maintenance loan you can get to live on will depend on

-You can use the Student Finance Calculator to estimate your maintenance loan.
+This will also be going up by 3.15 from 2025 and you can use the Student Finance Calculator to estimate your maintenance loan.

 If you already hold an honours degree or higher-level qualification, you may be eligible for a loan to study a further honours degree.